 Your personal injury team may be able to help you assess the financial expenses and losses you experienced after a car accident that caused whiplash.

 Your Legal Team Can Help You Watch the Statutory Clock

 You generally have two years from the date of a car accident to file a personal injury lawsuit, according to the California Code of Civil Procedure (CCP) §335.1.
 Failing to comply with the statute of limitations might mean that your lawsuit gets dismissed without being heard.

 With early involvement, your legal team might be able to ensure that your lawsuit is filed on time and that you do not lose your right to sue.

 Obtain Copies of Your Car Accident Report and Medical Records

-Your legal team might be able to use the details in your car accident report to identify the cause of the accident.
-If you have any photos or videos from the scene of the accident, share them with your legal team as well.
+Your legal team can use the details in your car accident report to identify the cause of the accident.
+If you have any photos or videos from the scene of the accident, you can share them as well.

 Your medical records may substantiate your injuries and indicate their current and future costs.
 The legal team representing you may also obtain copies of your medical records, test results, imaging exams, and other medical data that help prove you sustained whiplash due to the car accident.